 More serious infractions result in more demerit points.
 Tickets may carry anywhere from zero to seven demerit points.
 To illustrate, below are the demerit points you’ll get for speeding in Ontario:

-Some offences, like speeding fewer than 15 km over the speed limit, might carry no demerit points at all.
+Like speeding fewer than 15 kilometres over the speed limit, some offences might carry no demerit points at all.
 Offences earning seven demerit points include failing to remain at the scene of a collision and failing to stop when signalled or asked by a police officer.